rkuykendall/marvelous/README.rst

     m = marvelous.api(public_key, private_key)

     # Get all comics from this week, sorted alphabetically by title
+    # Uses the same API parameters as listed in the official API documentation
     pulls = sorted(m.comics({
         'format': "comic",
         'formatType': "comic",